-CLICK HERE to speak with a live mechanic if you would like help or assistance with your vehicle or if you would like help diagnosing a misfre condition on your vehicle.
 Engine Misfires can be very difficult to diagnose.
 If the engine is misfiring, it can cause all sorts of problems and leave you guessing as to what is the root cause.
 When the engine misfires, you will lose power, your gas mileage will drop and the vehicle can even fail emissions.
 In fact, cylinder misfires are one of the most common causes of emission failures on cars now a days.
 A specific cylinder can misfire or multiple cylinders can misfire.
 If the engine starts to misfire and the vehicle is newer than 1996, then the check engine light may come on or flash and the computer may store a diagnostic trouble code like P0300 or something along those lines.
 If the vehicle is built prior to 1996, the computer may not pick up on the misfire and may not light the check engine light.
 If you would like to get in contact with a mechanic on call, I recommend this site as there are mechanics on line 24/7 to answer any question you may have.
-They can give you the most likley possible causes for any specific misfire condition based on the year, make and model of your vehicle or they can help you diagnose the misfire condition if your a do-it-yourselfer.
-If so, CLICK HERE to view some of my personal tools that I use when diagnosing msifire conditions and would recommend that you use as well.
+They can give you the most likely possible causes for any specific misfire condition based on the year, make and model of your vehicle or they can help you diagnose the misfire condition if your a do-it-yourselfer.
+If so, click here to view some of my personal tools that I use when diagnosing msifire conditions and would recommend that you use as well.

 What is an Engine Misfire?